 This is the main way that cards try to make a large annual fee look less imposing.
 I’ll use the American Express Platinum as an example because I eventually canceled this card.

 The personal AMEX Platinum card has a $550 annual fee.
-If and when you call cancel, the representative will tell you all the credits you get to offset the fee:
+If and when you call to cancel, the representative will tell you all the credits you get to offset the fee:

 - $200 Airline Fee credit